 Learn Before

-According to the Milken institute, deriving information from 2003 NCS-R data reporting that Americans took roughly 3.6 billion days off in within a two year span due to health related reasons, absenteeism led to a $127 billion loss.
-This paper focusses on how functional limitations due to chronic disabilities relates to loss of workdays and money.
-Many people with chronic illness do not have impediments to their daily activities; such limitations vary on the type and severity of disability, along with other personal factors.
+According to the Milken Institute (using 2003 NCS-R data), Americans took roughly 3.6 billion days off within a two-year span due to health-related reasons, leading to an estimated $127 billion loss.
+Vuong, Wei, and Beverly (2015) focus on how functional limitations due to chronic diseases relate to the loss of workdays and economic income.
+Notably, many people with chronic illnesses do not experience impediments to their daily activities; such functional limitations vary based on the type and severity of the condition, along with other personal factors.

 0